 Our success depends upon the continued service and performance of our senior management and other key personnel.
 Our executive team is critical to the management of our business and operations, as well as to the development of our strategy.
 The loss of the services of any members of our senior executive team could delay or prevent the successful implementation of our strategy, or our commercialization of new applications for our systems or other products, or could otherwise adversely affect our ability to manage our company effectively and carry out our business plan.
-During 2023 we experienced minimal changes within our management team, which provided a year for the team to mature.
-There can be no assurance that we will be able to keep up our retention rate in the future, and if we need to fill additional management positions in the future, that we will be able to rapidly do so, without any adverse impact on our operations.
+Towards the end of 2024, as part of our organizational restructuring, we reduced the size of our Core Leadership Team.
+There can be no assurance that we will be able to maintain our small Leadership Team in the future, and if we need to fill additional management positions in the future, that we will be able to rapidly do so, without any adverse impact on our operations.

 Our dependence on key employees extends beyond our senior executive team, to our highly skilled scientific, technical (including software) and sales personnel.
-Our principal research and development as well as significant elements of our general and administrative activities are conducted at one of our two headquarters, in Israel, and we face significant competition for suitably skilled employees in Israel.
+Our principal research and development as well as significant elements of our general and administrative activities are conducted at one of our two headquarters.
+In Israel, we face significant competition for suitably skilled employees in Israel.
 While there has been intense competition for qualified human resources in the Israeli high-tech industry historically (including the additive manufacturing, or AM, industry in which we operate), the industry experienced record growth and activity in the last couple of years, both at the earlier stages of venture capital and growth equity financings, and at the exit stage of initial public offerings and mergers and acquisitions.
 This flurry of growth and activity has caused an increase in job openings in both Israeli high-tech companies and Israeli research and development centers of foreign companies, and intensification of competition between these employers to attract qualified employees in Israel.
-As a result, the high-tech industry in Israel has experienced significant levels of employee attrition and is currently facing a severe shortage of skilled human capital, including engineering, research and development, software, sales and customer support personnel.
-This trend has moderated in the 2nd half of 2023.
+As a result, the high-tech industry in Israel has experienced significant levels of employee attrition and is currently facing a shortage of skilled human capital, including engineering, research and development, software, sales and customer support personnel.
+This trend has moderated in 2024.
+On the one hand, the ongoing war has resulted in the calling into active duty of reservists, thereby reducing the available Israeli workforce.
+On the other hand, economic activity slowed for periods of the war, thereby reducing demand for skilled human capital.
 Similar shortages of key personnel also exist in the regions surrounding our Minnesota facilities.
 Companies with which we compete for qualified personnel may have greater resources than we do, and we may not succeed in recruiting additional experienced or professional personnel, retaining personnel or effectively replacing current personnel who may depart with qualified or effective successors.
-If we cannot attract and retain sufficiently qualified technical employees for our research and acquisitions that we may effect from time to time, or to develop and commercialize new products or new applicati
+If we cannot attract and retain sufficiently qualified technical employees for our research and development activities (including for the software in our products), we may be unable to achieve the synergies expected from mergers and acquisitions that we may effect from time to time, or to develop and commercialize new products or new applications for existing products.